Steering documents

 There are no statutory requirements as regards to the assessment of children’s development and how it is carried out.
 However, standardised guidelines are available to support child assessments conducted in ECEC settings.

 The ECEC settings carry out regular assessments of the children.
-Assessments of a child’s general development is based on the child’s development, competences and well-being.
-The assessment method and criteria varies between ECEC settings.
+Assessments of a child’s general development are based on the child’s development, competences and well-being.
+The assessment method and criteria vary between ECEC settings.
 The assessments are also used to evaluate the learning environment, and if necessary, modify the learning environment to support the children’s development in the best possible way.

-Furthermore, the Day Care Act states that if any linguistic, behavioural or other conditions cause the ECEC staff to believe that the child could benefit from language stimulation, a language assessment must be conducted.
+Furthermore, the Act on Day Care Facilities states that if any linguistic, behavioural or other conditions cause the ECEC staff to believe that the child could benefit from language stimulation, a language assessment must be conducted.
 The language assessment takes place when the child is between two and three years old.
 For children who do not attend an ECEC setting, the language assessment is compulsory.

 The language assessment tests four different skills: